 You Need Help Early

 I’m always tinkering and you should be too.
-Before you even make a trip to the birding store you should buy a small pack of human sunflower seeds, sprinkle some on your patio and see what comes to get them.
+Before you even make a trip to the birding store you should buy a small pack of human sunflower seeds (no salt).
+Sprinkle some on your patio and see what comes to get them.
 It may take a little while but it will be worth it.
-If it’s birds I consider nuisance birds, like grackles, starlings or sparrows, you may have a bit of a challenge encouraging other birds because these birds tend to be rather aggressive.
+If it’s birds I consider nuisance birds, like grackles, starlings or sparrows, you may have a bit of a challenge.
+Because these birds tend to be rather aggressive.
 That’s not to say you can’t have any other birds by any means.
-Just that you may need to figure out how to accomodate the other birds while discouraging the nuisance birds.
-I will be doing a series this summer on each bird I have in my backyard and how I go about making sure they get the food they need and are able to enjoy it.
+Just that you may need to figure out how to accommodate the birds you want while discouraging the nuisance birds.

 If you have seen birds in your backyard that are not coming to get your sunflower seed, you should pick up a Stokes Birding Guide to get a quick low-down on what they are most likely to eat.
 Plus, you have to take into account not all birds jump at a new food source as a safety precaution.
 Cardinals for one, are very cautious about any new food source.
 Even one placed on an established feeder station.
 So, make sure to pay attention not only to the birds that come to get your seed but the ones you frequently see in your backyard.
 That will give you a good starting point for an inexpensive foray into bird feeding.